Luis Fonsi, Daddy Yankee, Justin Bieber Set To Tie Mariah Carey, Boyz II Men’s ‘One Sweet Day’ Chart Record

 Prepare the books.

-Luis Fonsi, Daddy Yankee and Justin Bieber’s megahit “Despacito” remix is on track to make yet more music history on Monday, (August 28).
+Luis Fonsi, Daddy Yankee, and Justin Bieber’s megahit “Despacito” remix is on track to make yet more music history on Monday, August 28.

-That’s when Billboard is expected to announce that the Bieber-featuring remix has tied Mariah Carey and Boyz II Men’s “One Sweet Day” record of reigning for 16 consecutive weeks at No. 1 on Billboard’s Hot 100.
+That’s when Billboard is expected to announce that the Bieber-featuring remix has tied Mariah Carey and Boyz II Men’s “One Sweet Day” record of reigning for 16 consecutive weeks at No. 1 on Billboard’s Hot 100 chart.

-Inevitably, Taylor Swift’s comeback single “Look What You Made Me Do” is going to stop the “Despacito” remix from beating that 16-week record.
-It’s been reported Swift’s revenge “Burn Book” ode will debut on Billboard’s Hot 100 with between 500,000 to 550,000 sales in two weeks time.
+Inevitably, Taylor Swift’s comeback single “Look What You Made Me Do” is going to stop the “Despacito” remix from beating that 16-weeks record.
+It is reported Swift’s “Burn Book” missive will debut on the Hot 100 with somewhere between 500,000-550,000 sales the week after next.

-However, “Despacito” is set to tie the record (which Carey and Boyz II Men earned from 1995-96).
+However, “Despacito” is set to tie the record (which Carey and Boyz II Men earned from 1995-96) this on Monday.

 This would be a feat for any song.
 But, the original and Biebs-remix of “Despacito” have already been huge talking points throughout 2017.

-The remix’s run atop the Hot 100 marks the first time that a predominantly Spanish-language song has commanded the Hot 100 since Los del Río’s “Macarena” remix spent 14 weeks at No. 1 in 1996.
+The remix’s run atop the Hot 100 marks the first time that a predominantly Spanish language song has commanded the Hot 100 since Los del Río’s “Macarena” remix spent 14 weeks at No. 1 in 1996.

 The remix has surpassed that milestone and is now the second song ever to rule the U.S. Hot 100 for 15 weeks.
 It also keeps its No. 1 spot on the Streaming Songs chart for a 15th week with 46.4 million U.S. streams, as per Nielsen Music.

-“Despacito” is now the longest running Hot 100 #1 of the 21st Century and the longest running foreign language Hot 100 #1 of all time.
-It is also the undisputed song of the summer.
+“Despacito” is now the longest running Hot 100 No.1 of the 21st Century and also the longest running foreign language Hot 100 No.1 of all time.
+It’s also the undisputed song of the summer.

-Adding to these prizes, “Despacito” official music video is the most viewed YouTube video in history with over 3.4 billion views as of August 25, 2017.
+Adding to these prizes, the “Despacito” official music video is the most viewed YouTube video in history with over 3.4 billion views as of August 25, 2017.

 .@LuisFonsi/@daddy_yankee/@justinbieber‘s “Despacito” is 2nd song to lead @billboard #Hot100 for at least 15 weeks! https://t.co/s7myDFGNcU